 What does SQLZoo do?

 SQLZoo is a free Wiki for people looking to learn more about SQL (standard query language), a common programming language used by data scientists.
-They offer tutorials for beginners with no prior knowledge, as well as references and resources for intermediate and advanced data scientists looking to brush up on their skills.
-Users have access to several SQL engines, sample databases, and practical exercises, which provide instant feedback on how the user did.
+They offer tutorials for beginners with no prior knowledge.
+They also have references and resources for intermediate and advanced data scientists looking to brush up on their skills.
+Users have access to several SQL engines, sample databases, and practical exercises.
+The site provides instant feedback on the challenges.

 Who is SQLZoo for?

 Current and aspiring data scientists can benefit from SQLZoo.
-While the tutorials are especially helpful for those with no prior SQL knowledge, the abundance of references and resources for learning SQL can be useful for intermediate and advanced data scientists looking to advance their current knowledge.
+The tutorials are especially helpful for those with no prior SQL knowledge.
+But, the SQL references and resources can be useful for intermediate and advanced data scientists as well.

 What does SQLZoo cost?
 How much work is involved?